 Psychology Honours Thesis Part B

-PSYC4800, PSYC4802A and PSYC4802B together form a fourth year Honours research thesis project in psychology.
+PSYC4800, PSYC4802A and PSYC4802B together form a fourth year Honours research thesis project in psychology for students who entered fourth year prior to 2015.
 The courses entail the development and conduct of a piece of original empirical research.
-This research is carried out under the supervision of a member of the academic staff of the School of Behavioural Sciences.
+This research is carried out under the supervision of a member of the academic staff of the School of Psychology.

 - Semester 2 - 2015